 In the early 1970s, Platz, who grew up in Detroit, began competing in AAU bodybuilding shows.
 The one thing that made Tom Platz famous wasn’t his titles or awards, but rather his varied and intensive workout regimen that has influenced many generations since then.

 He transitioned from the AAU to IFBB after making an impression at Gold’s Gym.
-He won both the Mr. Universe title and Pro Card at the 1978 World Amateur Championships.
+He won the prestigious Mr. Universe title in 1980.

 Tom Platz’s strength and ability to push himself in the gym guided him to success in the IFBB Pro League during the 1970s and 80s.
 He has competed at a number of high-profile shows and has graced the prestigious Mr. Olympia stage eight times during his tenure.
 In addition, Tom has shared the stage with icons like Arnold Schwarzenegger and eight-time Mr. Olympia winner Lee Haney.